Subaccounts in SparkPost and SparkPost Enterprise

 - Suspended – the subaccount permissions are changed to read-only.
 The subaccount cannot send messages any longer, and they cannot use create, edit, or delete operations.
 The subaccount can still view and retrieve assets in this state.

 - Terminated – this status functions the same as suspended, but implies a permanent status change.
-Master accounts can use this status to indicate that the subaccount is no longer a valid customer/business unit/message stream.
+Primary accounts can use this status to indicate that the subaccount is no longer a valid customer/business unit/message stream.
 Currently there is no support for deletion of subaccounts.

 What to Provide Subaccount Users